For What It’s Worth: Ballpark

 A ballpark is where baseball is played.
 Starting in the mid-19th century, before the sport was popular enough to warrant its own facilities, baseball squatted in public parks, amid private fields and even on polo grounds.
 Early ballparks took names that reflected such places.

 Later, stadiums arose – borrowing the name of ancient Greco-Roman sports arenas.
 With a nod to nostalgia, the names of newer venues are switching from stadiums back to parks and fields.
 For example, Miller Park replaced Milwaukee County Stadium.
+In 2021, under new sponsorship, the home of the Brewers took the name American Family Field.

 Outside of baseball, ballpark and in the ballpark have become common expressions meaning “kinda-sorta,” “close enough but not exactly.”
 They refer to an imprecise approximation.